-Place Names in the Knowledge Graph
+Place Names in Google’s Knowledge Graph

 Before Google had a Knowledge Graph, it had built a Fact Repository.
 Google had filed a patent for their Browseable Fact Repository in 2006, and I wrote about that patent in a post titled, Google’s Browseable Fact Repository – an Early Knowledge Graph.
 One of the co-inventors of the Fact Repository was Andrew W. Hogue, who was in charge of a project at Google referred to as the Annotation Framework, and also was involved in the acquisition by Google of Meta Web, which had built the knowledge base known as Freebase, and which lead to the creation of the Knowledge Graph at Google.
 When you see Fact Repository referenced at Google, think Knowledge Base.